Occupational Therapy

 Carla W Walker, O.T.D.

-Master of Science, Washington University in St Louis, 2014
+Doctor of Occupational Therapy, Washington University in St Louis, 2014

 Marit Watson, O.T.D.